 Creative Writing Activities for a Special Needs Student

 Although writing can be a tedious process, there are many different ways for students to express themselves through writing.
-Here are five great writing activities I found that have worked with my special needs students.
+Here are eleven great writing activities to try with your students.

 Want One-On-One Expert Help?!